 Marmot’s Warmest Gloves live up to their name.
 A patented MemBrain insert keeps water out while still being breathable, and a PrimaLoft lining keeps your fingers from freezing no matter what the temperatures are outside.
 There’s even an internal heater pocket in case you want to stash in a handwarmer.

-Caroline Morse Teel is a Senior Editor at SmarterTravel.
+Caroline Morse Teel is a Managing Editor at SmarterTravel.
 Follow her on Instagram @travelwithcaroline.

 Some review products are sent to us free of charge and with no incentive to offer a favorable review.
 We offer our unbiased opinions, positive and negative, and will never accept compensation to review a product.